 Is there a value to the fryer oil/grease?

-Restaurants are paid a rebate.
+We pay restaurants a rebate for the restaurant fryer oil collected.
 Geographic, environmental, global, manufacturing, and financial markets are some of the factors that affect the amount of the rebate.
 Rebate values fluctuate with the market.

-MRC does not subcontract–only a Millstadt Rendering employee/truck will service your account.
+MRC does not subcontract.
+Only a Millstadt Rendering employee in a Millstadt Rendering grease recycling truck will service your account.

 Grease Traps and Pumping